fathimakm/learn_sop_cors_csrf_with_me/README.md

 1. Simple Request

+  These are CORS requests that do not include credentials (cookies, HTTP authentication, etc.) in the request.

 2. Preflighted Request
 - Any HTTP request with non-standard headers like PUT PATCH, DELETE will need to go through __PreFlight__ (It's like a sanity check to ensure that it's safe)